splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 {{< /tab >}}
 {{< /tabpane >}}

+Note that the REVISION number of the deployment has changed.
+(A way to keep track of your changes)

 ## 4. Kubernetes ConfigMaps

 A ConfigMap is an object in Kubernetes consisting of key-value pairs which can be injected into your application.
 With a ConfigMap you can separate configuration from your Pods.